 The people gathered will be thought leaders and will include experts who have been thinking about these issues for a long time.
 They have much to offer, not just in perspective and visionary thinking, but also in very practical terms: how to deal with local impacts of climate events, how to cut through the disinformation and pitches for dead-end climate solutions, how to communicate hope and possibilities to the next generation.
 That content has to be put together in accessible and practical formats.

-We then have to reach out to the audiences identified - Transition Town groups, Green Party members, PROBUS groups - those who will be most receptive to the message.
+We then have to reach out to the audiences identified - Transition Town groups, Green Party members, PROBUS groups - any of those who will be most receptive to the message.
 Amongst those people, we hope to find connections into youth groups and tomorrow's leaders.
 The human values which have been so long trampled must be demonstrated, exemplified, championed, and relearned by the next generation.

 My essential message is really quite simple: